hadronized/blog/You_are_being_spied_on.md

 ## You’re on wire

-Every people – in France and abroad as well of course – is on wire.
+Every people – in France and abroad as well of course – could be on wire.
 The French government might have access to whatever you do with your internet connection.
 Crypto-analysts working for the goverment will read dozens of thousands of messages from individuals.
 They’ll know where you go to and where you go from –